vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/5-evaluation.md

 This enables quick validation during development while preserving accuracy estimates.

-## Hands-On: Evaluation

-Open notebook: `experiments/9-model-optimization/3-evaluation.ipynb`

-Follow the instructions in the notebook to:

-1. **Examine evaluation config** - Understand how lm-evaluation-harness connects to model endpoints and configures benchmark tasks

-2. **Analyze pre-computed results** - Review accuracy scores across HellaSwag, Winogrande, ARC-Easy, and GSM8K for FP16, INT8, and INT4 models

-3. **Run a lightweight API test** - Execute a small sample evaluation against pre-deployed models

-4. **Build a decision matrix** - Use benchmark data to determine acceptable accuracy thresholds for your use case

 ## Acceptable Accuracy Thresholds

 Use these guidelines for production decisions: